Danpr1984/Danpr-Aaki-Hotel-1st-project/README.md

   * Footer

   * Each page includes a common footer split into two sections.

-  * Footer - Bottom
+The top section contains social media icons and the lower section contains a background photo that consists on a collage of photos of different areas of the hotel.

  ### Home Page Features